ziadalzarka/rapid.io/README.md

 ### Endpoints

-Chain's last building block is an endpoint.
+The Chain's last building block is an endpoint.
 An endpoint can be designed to do many things.
 Example endpoints:

 - Create
 - Read